 All obstetrical interventions have a place, and I’m glad that I practice in an area where we have access to wonderful hospital care when it is needed.
 Being able to transport when we need to and receiving appropriate care in the hospital is what makes planning a home birth so safe; when we need extra help, we get it.

-The problem we have in our country is not that women have cesareans or other interventions, but that so many have unnecessary cesareans or unnecessary interventions (which in turn carry risks and cause additional health problems for moms and babies).
+The problem we have in our country is not that people have cesareans or other interventions, but that so many have unnecessary cesareans or unnecessary interventions (which in turn carry risks and cause additional health problems for birthing people and babies).
 Just like all obstetrical interventions, when overused, they can cause more harm than good.
-The Childbirth Connection has a useful article about why our national cesarean rate of 32.8% is so high.
+The Childbirth Connection has a useful article about why our national cesarean rate of 32.2% is so high.
 According to the article, the optimal cesarean rate is 4-6% for a low-risk population.
 Since home birth midwives work with an exceptionally healthy and low-risk population, it would make sense for the rate in this population to close to that range.
 The Johnson and Daviss study found a 3.7% cesarean rate.
 The Cheyney study found a 5.7% cesarean rate.